bogeeee/restfuncs/readme.md

 })
 ```

-_If you want to mangle with request and response on the client, subclass it and override doHttpCall._
+_If you want to mangle with request and response on the client, subclass it and override doFetch._

 ## API